ArkEcosystem/docs/docs/nodem/getting-started/core.md.blade.php.md

 ### Logging

-Before Nodem can access and provide logging features, server logging must be extended to the Manager API.
+Before Nodem can access and provide logging features, you must first extend process logging to your server's Manager API.

-To extend logging to the Manager API, add `core-manager` to the desired process(es) in your `app.json` file.
-You can add `core-manager` to either the `Relay` and/or `Forger` process for individual logging or the `Core` process for combined logs.
+To extend logging functionality, add `core-manager` to the desired process(es) in your `app.json` file.
+You may add `core-manager` to either the `Relay` and/or `Forger` process for individual logging or the `Core` process for combined logs.

-The `core-manager` plugin should be added to the `plugins` property of the desired process(es) directly below the `core-logger-pino` object.
-This can be done using the CLI of your server (e.g., `sudo nano .config/ark-core/devnet/app.json`).
+You must add the `core-manager` plugin to the `plugins` property of the desired process(es) directly below the `core-logger-pino` object.
+You can do this using your server's CLI (e.g., `sudo nano .config/ark-core/devnet/app.json`).

 Below is an example of adding `core-manager` to the `Forger` process to extend logging.